New from Mark Onspaugh and Severed Press!

 Watch the Trailer!

 Mark Onspaugh is a California native and the author of over forty published short stories.
 Like many writers, he is perpetually curious, having studied psychology at UCLA, exotic animals at Moorpark College's EATM program, improv comedy with the Groundlings and special effects makeup.
 Mark has also written for film and television.
-He currently lives in Cambria, California with his wife and three peculiar cats.
+He currently lives in Cambria, California with his wife and two peculiar cats.
 THE FACELESS ONE is his first novel.

 Sign up for news from Mark Onspaugh (we won't over-do, sell or share - we promise!)